franciscoafonso04/DA-Vault/README.md

 # DA-Hub

-Welcome to the **DA-Hub**, a repository containing my projects for the **Algorithm Design (Desenho de Algoritmos)** course.
+Welcome to the **DA-Vault**, a repository containing my projects for the **Algorithm Design (Desenho de Algoritmos)** course.
 Here, you'll find various algorithmic techniques of wide applicability, such as brute-force, backtracking, divide-and-conquer, greedy and dynamic programming, ubiquitous in real-life algorithmic implementation solutions.

 ## Projects